cybermouflons/gt-beginner-quest-2024/web/baby-ssti/README.md

 ## Description

 Dive into Baby-SSTI and tinker with templates!
 Can you inject some fun and execute unexpected code on the server?
+Flag is at /flag-$RANDOM_CHARS.txt.